satchelspencer/13/README.md

     - In Arduino IDE (since version 1.6.2) goto Sketch Tab -> Include Library -> Manage Libraries
     - Search for ArduinoJson and click on it
     - Select version and click install
-8. [Download ESP8266TrueRandom library](https://github.com/marvinroger/ESP8266TrueRandom/archive/master.zip).
-Extract the zip file, and copy the directory to your Arduino libraries folder.
+8. [Download](https://github.com/brianensor/ESP8266TrueRandom/archive/fix-naming.zip) the ESP8266TrueRandom library.
+    - In the Arduino IDE, go to Sketch > Include Library > Add .ZIP Library...
+    - Select the ESP8266TrueRandom-fix-naming.zip (Currently our fork.
+See [marvinroger/ESP8266TrueRandom#886](https://github.com/marvinroger/ESP8266TrueRandom/pull/1))
+    - Click Choose to install the library
 9. Connect your ESP8266 to your computer.
 10. Open the server/server.ino file in the Arduino IDE.
 Set the communication port in the Tools > Port menu.
 11. That's it!
 Upload the sketch to your device (Sketch > Upload).